kdave/btrfsmaintenance/README.md

 snapshots of given subvolume manually, periodically or in a pre/post way for a given command.
 It can be configured to retain existing snapshots according to time-based settings.
-As the retention policy can be very different for various usecases, we need to be able to find matching settings.
+As the retention policy can be very different for various use cases, we need to be able to find matching settings.

 The settings should satisfy user's expectation about storing previous copies of the subvolume but not taking too much space.
 In an extreme, consuming the whole filesystem space and preventing some operations to finish.

-In order to avoid such situations, the snapper settings should be tuned according to the expected usecase and filesystem size.
+In order to avoid such situations, the snapper settings should be tuned according to the expected use case and filesystem size.

 ### Sample problem ###